Mihrengiz Kadın: Marriage

-Mihrengiz married Mehmed as his third consort, when he had been a prince, on 4 April 1887.
+Mihrengiz married Mehmed as his third consort, when he was a prince, on 4 April 1887.
 After Sultan Abdul Hamid II's accession to the throne in 1876, Mehmed became the crown prince, after which they settled in the crown prince's apartments located in the Dolmabahçe Palace.
 On 2 March 1886, she gave birth to her only child, a son, Şehzade Ömer Hilmi.
 On 27 April 1909, after Mehmed's accession to the throne, she was given the title of "Third Kadın".
-At the end of 1909, after death of Dürriaden Kadın, she became "Second Kadın".
+At the end of 1909, after the death of Dürriaden Kadın, she became "Second Kadın".

-Safiye Ünüvar, a teacher at the Palace School, whom she met in 1915, noted in her memoirs that unlike the other wives, Mihrengiz was slim, while the others were quite heavier.
-This was because she had been suffering from illness from the past few years.
+Safiye Ünüvar, a teacher at the Palace School, whom she met in 1915, noted in her memoirs that unlike the Mehmed V's other wives, Mihrengiz was slim, while the others were of a heavier built.
+This was because she had been suffering from illness for the past few years.

-On 30 May 1918, Mihrengiz met with the Empress Zita of Bourbon-Parma in the harem of Yıldız Palace, when the latter visited Istanbul with her husband Emperor Charles I of Austria.
+On 30 May 1918, Mihrengiz met Empress Zita of Bourbon-Parma in the harem of Yıldız Palace, when the latter visited Istanbul with her husband Emperor Charles I of Austria.